Dialectical Behavior Therapy for

 Partners wanting practical tools to prevent and de-escalate conflict

-Why TruPaths Highlights DBT for Couples
+Why TruPaths Highlights Dialectical Behavior Therapy for Couples

 Promotes balance, communication, and lasting connection